 Not matter what you use, silent auctions are a great way to generate revenue, fun, and engagement at your special events.
 But they require a good strategy and detailed planning to be done right.

 Don’t worry – we’ve got your covered.
-Here are the 9 steps to run your silent auction without a hitch:
+Here are 10 steps to run your silent auction without a hitch:

-The big day is here.
-Make a great impression on attendees by running a smooth and exciting silent auction!
+When your big event day has finally arrived, you want to make a great impression on attendees by running a smooth and exciting silent auction.

 Running a smooth auction means you need to be organized effectively, have an efficient registration, and make the bidding as fun as possible.